Fast Rates for the Regret of Offline Reinforcement Learning: Related Literature

 \paragraph{Margin Condition and Fast Rate}

 In classification, \cite{tsybakov2004optimal,audibert2007fast} showed that both empirical risk minimization and plug-in methods can achieve $o(1/\sqrt{n})$ fast rates under a margin condition that quantifies the concentration of mass of $P(Y=1\mid X)$ near $1/2$.
-An analogous condition has been used in contextual bandits to quantify the separation between arms and get low regret \citep{goldenshluger2013linear,perchet2013multi,hu2020smooth}.
-In particular, such margin conditions for $\alpha<\infty$ can be much weaker than assuming strict separation of arms ($\alpha=\infty$), which is often unrealistic. \citet{hu2020fast} used a margin condition that characterizes the distribution of near-degeneracy in contextual linear optimization problems and obtained fast regret rates in that problem for both plug-in policies and empirical risk minimization.
+An analogous condition has been used in contextual bandits to quantify the separation between arms and get low regret \citep{goldenshluger2013linear,perchet2013multi,hu2022smooth,bastani2020online}.
+In particular, such margin conditions for $\alpha<\infty$ can be much weaker than assuming strict separation of arms ($\alpha=\infty$), which is often unrealistic. \citet{luedtke2020performance} consider fast rates for offline contextual bandits, showing sub-square-root rates for policy-based methods and leveraging a bandit-type margin condition for analyzing value-based methods. \citet{hu2022fast} use a margin condition that characterizes the distribution of near-degeneracy in contextual linear optimization problems and obtained fast regret rates in that problem for both plug-in policies and empirical risk minimization.
+The key difference to \citet{luedtke2020performance,audibert2007fast,hu2022fast} is they focus on one-shot decisions with no horizon -- classification of a binary label, classification of which of two actions is optimal, or classification of which vertex of a polytope is optimal -- whereas we consider offline reinforcement learning where handling state-transition dynamics is key both in obtaining regret rates or pointwise learning rates on $Q$-functions.

-\paragraph{Exponential Lower Bounds with only Realizability and Concentratability} Both our results for FQI and MSBO and the previous analyses mentioned above assume some form of a completeness condition.
-It has been shown that when the hypothesis class is linear, if we only assume realizability and concentratability (\eg, feature coverage) and we do \emph{not} assume completeness, then the sample complexity must have an exponential dependence on the dimension of linear class or horizon (\ie, $1/(1-\gamma)$) \citep{edsarx.2010.0137420200101,edsarx.2010.1189520200101}.
-Completeness, as we have used here, is one sufficient condition to avoid this and make offline RL feasible.